VH-Lab/NDI-python/README.md

 ## Testing

 From pipenv shell, run `python -m pytest`.
+You will need the dev dependencies installed for this `pipenv install -d`.